 The School of Health and Social Care is home to inspiring and dedicated research and teaching staff who are leaders in their fields.
-The Guardian ranks us 7th in the UK for nursing and paramedical studies, and we are a leading provider of undergraduate, postgraduate and continuing professional development education.
+A leading provider of undergraduate, postgraduate and continuing professional development education, we’re ranked 13th in the UK by both the Guardian and the Complete University Guide.

 Do people have a better chance of surviving a heart attack if they have an electrocardiogram (ECG) recorded in the ambulance before they reach hospital?